thoughteer/figma-harry-exporter/README.md

 ### Output path pattern

-A path within the ZIP archive with optional group references.
+A path within the ZIP archive (without extension) with optional group references.

 A group can be referenced by its index preceded by the dollar sign `$`.
 Group 0 is the full name of the frame.